nooosmoking/3DViewer_v1.0/README.md

 Rotate the model by a given angle relative to its X, Y, Z axes.
 Scale the model by a given value.

-GUI implementation, based on Qt
+GUI implementation, based on RayGUI

 The graphical user interface must contain: